 As a freshman, Jivani wasn’t eligible yet.
 Three years later, though, everything has changed.
 Jivani, a junior majoring in sociology and communications, received an e-mail, naming her a finalist for the Truman Scholarship.

 Jivani’s path to serving others began through personal challenges.
-In the seventh grade, she lost all of her hair due to a medical condition she developed as a toddler called alopecia.
+In the seventh grade, she lost all of her hair due to a medical condition called alopecia, which she developed as a toddler.
 As a result, she says she struggled with wigs, self-hatred and self-harm.

 Jivani eventually realized the best way to overcome her own challenges was by helping others.
 That’s when she founded The Love Your Natural Self Foundation, a nonprofit dedicated to improving self-esteem and empowering others to be the best version of themselves.
 So far, the foundation has raised more than $30,000 to provide free curriculum to schools to educate students on how to practice self-love and self-acceptance.